huggingface/huggingface_hub/src/huggingface_hub/README.md

 Face Hub repositories.
 Using the `Repository` class requires `git` and `git-lfs` to be installed.

-Instantiate a `Repository` object by calling it with a path to a local git clone/repository:
+Instantiate a `Repository` object by calling it with a path to a local Git clone/repository:

 ```python